 It may be a humble brag, but does passing first time mean you’re a better driver?

-Less than half of people pass their driving test first time, so naturally it gives anyone who does slight bragging rights.
+With an average pass rate of 48.1%, less than half of people pass their driving test the first time they take it, so naturally it gives anyone who does slight bragging rights.

 While failing your driving test is annoying and often disappointing, it’s nothing to be ashamed of.